-Where Can I Find Politician Fax Numbers?
+Where Can I Find Fax Numbers for Government Offices?

-Congress is made up of representatives from each state based on the congressional districts.
+The U.S. House of Representatives is made up of representatives from each state based on the congressional districts.
 A state can have only a few representatives while larger states with higher populations can have 52 (such as California).
 For this reason, you’ll want to find the contact fax number of your representative through the Find Your Representative site.

 By entering your ZIP Code, you’ll be able to see the congressional district you’re currently in, as well as the representative who represents that district.

 You’ll have a few options for contacting senators, listed below on this website.
 For faxing senators, find the senator you want to contact and then find their Contact page.
-The layout of this site will depend on the senator, but they usually have fax numbers next to their office locations.

 State and Local Government Representatives